Occupational skin disease according to bk 5103 L25.9

 This section has been translated automatically.

 Occupational disease "Squamous cell carcinoma or multiple actinic keratoses of the skin caused by natural UV radiation".
-With the amendment of the Ordinance on Occupational Diseases (BKV), BK No. 5103 was added to the list of occupational diseases as a new occupational disease on 1 January 2015.
+With the amendment of the Occupational Diseases Ordinance (BKV), BK No. 5103 was added to the list of occupational diseases as a new occupational disease on January 1, 2015.
 The recommendations for assessing the reduction in earning capacity(MdE) were drawn up by the "Bamberg Recommendations" working group.
-The BK No. 5103 is based on the finding that a doubling of the skin cancer rate (squamous cell carcinoma or multiple actinic keratoses) occurs when a 40% occupational (insured) UV exposure is added to the private (uninsured) natural UV exposure.
-This corresponds to about 30% of lifetime exposure.
-If this threshold is exceeded, the disease can be recognised as an occupational disease from the perspective of exposure assessment.

 Classification